onnx/tutorials/tutorials/VisualizingAModel.md

 Visualizing an ONNX Model
 =========================

-To visualize an onnx model, we can use the [net drawer tool](https://github.com/onnx/onnx/blob/master/onnx/tools/net_drawer.py).
+To visualize an ONNX model, we can use the [net drawer tool](https://github.com/onnx/onnx/blob/master/onnx/tools/net_drawer.py).
 This tool takes in a serialized ONNX model and produces a directed graph representation.
-The graph contains this information:
+The graph contains the following information:

 * Tensors
    * Input/output tensors
    * Intermediate tensors
-* Ops
+* Operators (ops)
    * Op type
    * Op number
    * Input tensor names
    * Output tensor names
-   * Docstrings (Pytorch exports stack traces here, so this is a good way to get your bearings about the network topology)
+   * Docstrings (PyTorch exports stack traces, so this is a good way to become familiarized with the network topology)

 ## SqueezeNet Example

 Let's walk through an example visualizing a [SqueezeNet](https://arxiv.org/abs/1602.07360) model exported from [Pytorch](https://github.com/bwasti/AICamera/blob/master/Exporting%20Squeezenet%20to%20mobile.ipynb).
-An example visualization:
+Here's an example visualization:

 ![SqueezeNet Visualization](squeezenet.png)

-#### Prerequisites
+**Prerequisites**
-* You will need [Graphviz](http://www.graphviz.org/), and particularly the `dot` command-line utility.
+* You will need [Graphviz](http://www.graphviz.org/) – specifically, the `dot` command-line utility.
 * You'll need the `pydot` Python package.
-* For the net drawer, you will need [ONNX](https://github.com/onnx/onnx), both installed and cloned somewhere (so you have access to the net_drawer.py file).
+* For the net drawer, you will need [ONNX](https://github.com/onnx/onnx), both installed and cloned somewhere (so that you have access to the `net_drawer.py` file).
-* For the optional part (i.e. experimentation) you'll need Pytorch and Numpy
+* For the optional part (i.e., experimentation), you'll need PyTorch and Numpy.

-#### Convert an exported ONNX model to a Graphviz representation
+### Convert an exported ONNX model to a Graphviz representation

-In the `assets` folder you should find a file named `squeezenet.onnx`.
-This is a serialized SqueezeNet model that was exported to ONNX from Pytorch.
-Go into your ONNX repository and run the following command:
+In the `assets` folder, you should find a file named `squeezenet.onnx`.
+This is a serialized SqueezeNet model that was exported to ONNX from PyTorch.
+Go into your ONNX repository and run the following:

     python onnx/tools/net_drawer.py --input <path to squeezenet.onnx> --output squeezenet.dot --embed_docstring

-The command line flags are as follows:
+The command line flags are described below:

-- `input` specifies the input filename, i.e. the serialized ONNX model you'd like to visualize
+- `input` specifies the input filename (i.e., the serialized ONNX model you would like to visualize).
 - `output` specifies where to write the Graphviz `.dot` file.
 - `embed_docstring` specifies that you'd like to embed the doc_string for each node in the graph visualization.
-This is implemented as a javascript alert() that is fired when you click on the node.
+This is implemented as a JavaScript alert() that occurs when you click on the node.

 Now, we have a Graphviz file `squeezenet.dot`.
 We need to convert it into a viewable format.
 Let's convert this into an `svg` file like so:

     dot -Tsvg squeezenet.dot -o squeezenet.svg

 You should now have an `svg` file named `squeezenet.svg`.
-Now open this file in a web browser (I've tried Chrome and Firefox and they both work).
+Open this file in a web browser.

-#### Interpreting the graph
+### Interpreting the graph

 Within the graph, white hexagons represent tensors and green rectangles represent ops.
-Within the op nodes, inputs are listed in order and outputs are listed in order.
-Note that the position of the Hexagons with respect to the ops does NOT represent input order.
-Finally, clicking on each op node will bring up an alert that contains the doc string (stack trace for Pytorch) that may have useful information about each node.
+Within the op nodes, inputs and outputs are listed in order.
+Note that the position of the hexagons with respect to the ops does NOT represent input order.
+Clicking on each op node will bring up an alert that contains the doc string (stack trace for PyTorch), and may have useful information about each node.

-#### (Optional) Exporting the ONNX model
+### (Optional) Exporting the ONNX model

-This is the code that I used to create the exported model.
-You can put this into a Python script if you'd like to experiment:
+To create the exported model, you can put this into a Python script:

 ```python
 # Some standard imports